Laminar and transiently disordered dynamics of a magnetic skyrmion pipe flow: Results and Discussion

-\vbox{} \textbf{Laminar dynamics and structural transition.} The laminar flow means that the fluid particles flow orderly in smooth and parallel paths without lateral mixing, where each particle only has a constant velocity along the path~\cite{White_2011}.
-The laminar flow can be found when the fluid particles are flowing through a closed channel (e.g., a pipe).
-We first show the formation of a laminar pipe flow of skyrmions driven by a small current in the pipe.
+To explore the possible dynamic behaviors of the skyrmion pipe flow in our studied system, we first drive the skyrmions in the pipe channel into motion under a systematic variation of the current density.
 We consider a uniform and a non-uniform current density distribution [Fig.~\ref{FIG1}(d)].
 For the uniform case, the current density $j$ is uniform in the pipe.
 For the non-uniform case [Fig.~\ref{FIG1}(e)], $j$ equals zero at the pipe edges and linearly increases to its maximum value $j_{\text{m}}$ at the middle of the lateral direction (i.e., the $y$ direction); $j$ remains constant in the longitudinal direction (i.e., the $x$ direction).
+Both the uniform and non-uniform currents can drive all skyrmions into motion toward the $+x$ direction with an intrinsic skyrmion Hall angle of $\theta_{\text{SkHE}}=0^{\circ}$.
+Namely, we ensure that the skyrmion shows no skyrmion Hall effect (i.e., $\theta_{\text{SkHE}}=0^{\circ}$) and deformation driven by a small current.